thinkinglabs/thinkinglabs.github.io/_notes/20170321-pipelineconf-measuring-continuous-delivery-steve-smith.md

 ---

 > This is a full write out, almost word for word, of Steve Smith's presentation '*Measuring Continuous Delivery*' at
 > Pipeline Conf 2017.
-I've written down this presentation, together with the first version of this presentation at the [LondonCD meetup](https://www.meetup.com/London-Continuous-Delivery/), to be
+I've written this presentation down, together with the first version of this presentation at the [LondonCD meetup](https://www.meetup.com/London-Continuous-Delivery/), to be
 > better prepared to review Steve's book [Measuring Continuous Delivery](https://leanpub.com/measuringcontinuousdelivery).
 >
 > -- Thierry